craiga/craiga/manual.markdown

 ## Conditions I like to work in

+- I have a home office and prefer to work there whenever possible.
 - I like a quiet area with minimal interruptions.
 - [Flow](<https://en.wikipedia.org/wiki/Flow_(psychology)>) is important to me.
   If required, I'll schedule my own flow time so I can get stuck in to my work.
-- I like to have my own desk space with enough room for my 15" laptop and a 27" monitor side-by-side.
+- I like to have my own desk space with enough room for my 15" laptop and a large external monitor side-by-side.
 - I'm a bit claustrophobic.
 Having space is important to me.

 ## The times/hours I like to work

 - I like to have flexible hours if the project allows.
-Important appointments and staying in touch with friends in Australia often requires mid-morning calls.
+Important appointments and staying in touch with friends in Australia often require mid-morning calls.
 - I like to get started no later than 10:00 AM.
 This starting time can vary, depending on the situation.
 When working from home, this can be as early as 8:00 AM.
 - I like to take a break somewhere between midday and 2:00 PM.